emmgeede/bricks-comments-addon/README.md

 ### Gap ***(only visible if "Show form before comments" is checked)***

 Sets the gap between the form and the comments below.
-The default unit s `px` but `em, rem, %` units can also be used.
+The default unit is `px` but `em, rem, %` units can also be used.

 ### Form Label